 The concept of Iteration is a big step-up in complexity from the simpler concepts of Sequence and Variables that we have encountered up until now, thus providing a high cognitive load for the learners.
 For this reason we must do our utmost to reduce the extraneous load.

 Apart from using notional machines, tracing tables and line-by-line description of the code we also have to introduce the concept of Iteration through examples already familiar to the learners.
-Thus Listing 1 below is a copy of Listing 2 on the page Sequence and we use its inefficent method continuously repeating line pairs as a means of introducing the concept of the more efficient and more versatile for loop.
+Thus Listing 1 below is a copy of Listing 2 on the page Sequence and we use its inefficient method continuously repeating line pairs as a means of introducing the concept of the more efficient and more versatile for loop.
 Similarly Listing 2 below, which is a copy of Listing 3 on the page Variables, helps us to introduce the concept of Variables into the for loop.

 Once the learners are familiar with the for loop, and therefore with the basics of iteration, they can then be introduced to the more efficient while loop.